tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 .. _`#1459`: https://tahoe-lafs.org/trac/tahoe-lafs/ticket/1459
 .. _`#2431`: https://tahoe-lafs.org/trac/tahoe-lafs/ticket/2431

+Note that the situation of both a local process and the Magic Folder client reading a file at the same time cannot cause any inconsistency.

 Fire Dragons: Distinguishing conflicts from overwrites
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''

-It is also necessary to distinguish between overwrites, in which the remote side was aware of your most recent version and overwrote it with a new version, and conflicts, in which the remote side was unaware of your most recent version when it published its new version.
+It is necessary to distinguish between overwrites, in which the remote side was aware of your most recent version and overwrote it with a new version, and conflicts, in which the remote side was unaware of your most recent version when it published its new version.
 Those two cases have to be handled differently — the latter needs to be raised to the user as an issue the user will have to resolve and the former must not bother the user.

-alice sees a change by bob to 'foo' and needs to know whether that change is an overwrite or a conflict i.e. is it "based on" the version that alice already had for the definition of "based on", we build on the solution to the earth dragon
+For example, suppose that Alice's Magic Folder client sees a change to ``foo`` in Bob's DMD.
+If the version it downloads from Bob's DMD is "based on" the version currently in Alice's local filesystem at the time Alice's client attempts to perform the write of the downloaded file, then it is an overwrite.
+Otherwise it is initially classified as a conflict.
+Note that, as explained in the `Earth Dragons`_ section, we may reclassify an overwrite as a conflict if an error occurs during the write procedure.

+.. _`Earth Dragons`: #earth-dragons-collisions-between-local-filesystem-operations-and-downloads

 when any client uploads a file, it includes Tahoe-side metadata giving the URI of the last remote version that it saved